Feminist legal theory: History

 The first known use of the term feminist jurisprudence was in the late 1970s by Ann Scales during the planning process for Celebration 25, a party and conference held in 1978 to celebrate the twenty-fifth anniversary of the first women graduating from Harvard Law School.
 The term was first published in 1978 in the first issue of the Harvard Women's Law Journal.
 This feminist critique of American law was developed as a reaction to the fact that the legal system was too gender-prioritized and patriarchal.

 In 1984 Martha Fineman founded the Feminism and Legal Theory Project at the University of Wisconsin Law School to explore the relationships between feminist theory, practice, and law, which has been instrumental in the development of feminist legal theory.

 The foundation of the feminist legal theory was laid by women who challenged the laws that were in place to keep women in their respective places in the home.
 A driving force of this new movement was the need for women to start becoming financially independent.

-Women who were working in law started to focus on this idea more, and started to work on achieving reproductive freedom, stopping gender discrimination in the law and workforce, and stop the allowance of sexual abuse.
+Women who were working in law started to focus on this idea more and started to work on achieving reproductive freedom, stopping gender discrimination in the law and workforce, and stopping the allowance of sexual abuse.